Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 Does home insurance automatically cover an attached in-law suite?

-Not fully — and this surprises many homeowners.
+Not fully, and this surprises many homeowners.
 While an attached in-law suite typically falls under your dwelling coverage (Coverage A), your policy limits are not automatically adjusted to reflect the suite's added rebuild value.
 You must notify your insurer so they can reassess your total insured value and update your limits.
 Failing to do so leaves you underinsured in the event of a major loss.

-What's the difference between "other structures" and "dwelling" coverage for a granny flat?
+What is the difference between "other structures" and "dwelling" coverage for a granny flat?

 Do I need a landlord policy if I only charge my parents or family a small amount of rent?